Mark Strong (politician)

-Mark A. Strong is an American politician serving as a member of the Utah House of Representatives from the 41st district.
-Elected in November 2018, he assumed office on January 2, 2019.
+Mark Ashby Strong is an American politician serving as a member of the Utah House of Representatives from the 47th district.
+Elected in November 2018, he assumed office on January 1, 2019.

 Education

 Strong earned a Bachelor of Arts degree in communications with an emphasis in public relations from Brigham Young University.

 Career

 Since 1994, he has worked as a sales manager at HOJ Innovations, an industrial equipment wholesaler.
-Strong was elected to the Utah House of Representatives in November 2018 and assumed office on January 2, 2019.
+Strong was elected to the Utah House of Representatives in November 2018 and assumed office on January 1, 2019.
 In December 2019, Strong advocated for a Convention of States.

 During the 2022 legislative session, Strong served on the Higher Education Appropriations Subcommittee, House Business and Labor Committee, and the House Revenue and Taxation Committee.